johnnovak/RML-Amiga/docs/docs/games/k-l.md

   Just press ++enter++ to exit the menu.

+## Lords of Chaos Demo: Escape From Zol

+- **Escape from Zol** is an exclusive demo scenario included in Zero Coverdisk 14 (Issue 21, August 1991).

+- Press **1** (Lords of Chaos Demo) when prompted to start the game.

 ## Lure of the Temptress

 - Debugged Virgin re-release (1992-08-06).
 All other versions contain game-breaking bugs.

+- Supports four floppy drives.
+All four game disks are inserted into the four drives.

+- When entering the save and load dialog, the game confusingly refers to the save disk as "data disk" (it asks you to insert the "data disk").

+- After starting the game, you should be able to replace the boot disk in drive DF0: with the save disk and leave it there (press ++enter+1++).